 The Molonglo 3 East Future Urban Area (FUA) will be developed last, likely to be built from west to east.
 This will mean that the last suburb in the Molonglo Valley will be built within a kilometre from Molonglo Stage 1, where it all started.
 The irony of this is not lost on those who wish to cycle to Civic, as the most direct route would be through both these suburbs.
 Still, Molonglo 3 East is shaping up nicely and will be worth the wait.

-The available information for Molonglo 3 and the history of the Whitlam development would suggest that the 2041 date we have been given for the completion of the Molonglo Valley is very unlikely and 2050 seems more realistic.
+The available information for Molonglo 3 and the history of the Whitlam development would suggest that a 2041 completion of the Molonglo Valley is unlikely and 2050 seems more realistic.
 The exact date is not so important as to accept that it will take much longer than 2041.
 Read Molonglo 3 East: timeline uncertainty.

 The challenges of the topography in Molonglo 3 East and the staging of the Future Urban Area (FUA) is discussed here.